cubee-cb/ncr-pakify/README.md

 - `c.json` - Level 3

 Only one condition can be used at a time; the first alternate with a matching condition wins.
-- If you have the Gold Rush and No Harm modifiers enabled, and your alternates were converted as `0 = goldRush` and `1 = noHarm` (as they would be by alphabetical order), the game would load the alternate level for Gold Rush mode as that is listed first.
+- If you have the Gold Rush and Pacifism modifiers enabled, and your alternates were converted as `0 = goldRush` and `1 = noHarm` (as they would be by alphabetical order), the game would load the alternate level for Gold Rush mode as that is listed first.
   - You can guide pakify to process your alternates in a specific order by naming the file like `1-1_noHarm.json` and `1-2_goldRush.json`, as it processes them alphabetically.
 Do not add more `_`'s!
-  - This is helpful if for example your `goldRush` alternate is impossible to complete when No Harm mode is enabled.
+  - This is helpful if for example your `goldRush` alternate is impossible to complete when Pacifism mode is enabled.

 Valid alternates are the following:
-- `noHarm` - No Harm modifier is enabled.
+- `noHarm` - Pacifism modifier is enabled.
-  - I use this to replace the boss fights with vault rooms, which are usually to try teaching niche mechanics like how hitting a Shield Ninja's shield with shuriken will not kill the player, or otherwise as small puzzle rooms.
+  - I use this to replace the boss fights with vault rooms, which usually try teaching niche mechanics like how hitting a Shield Ninja's shield with shuriken will not kill the player, or otherwise as small puzzle rooms.
 - `goldRush` - Gold Rush modifier is enabled.
   - You can use this to add extra gold or an alternative layout to make gold the main focus of the level.
 - `newGamePlus` - New Game Plus modifier is enabled.
   - Add more enemies, make tighter jumps, smaller platforms, it's up to you.
 Or subvert people's expectations and make it easier?
-- `hasDoubleJump` - Player has unlocked Double-Jump.
+- `hasDoubleJump` and `notDoubleJump` - Player has unlocked Double-Jump.
   - If your pack features any extra exits where the player may not have Double Jump, you can check for that here.
-- `hasSword` - Player has the Sword available.
+- `hasSword` and `notSword` - Player has the Sword available.
   - If your pack features any levels where Ensy wouldn't have the Sword, you can check for that here.
-- `hasShuriken` - Player has the Shuriken available.
+- `hasShuriken` and `notShuriken` - Player has the Shuriken available.
   - If your pack features any levels where Elenn wouldn't have Shuriken, you can check for that here.
-- `elenn` - Playing as Elenn.
+- `elenn` and `notElenn` - Playing as Elenn.
   - This can be used to make challenges tailored for Elenn's faster, more slippery movement.

-The lack of Easy Mode here is simply due to enemies having a property on them already which when set to True will remove them if easy is enabled.
+The lack of Guard Bell here is simply due to enemies having an "Easy" property on them which when set to True will remove them when Guard Bell is enabled.
 Might add it if I feel like it later, or if people actually want proper easy alternates.
 BUT!
-This way you CAN combine Easy Mode with other alternates!
+This way you CAN combine Guard Bell with other alternates!
 How rare!

 ## Notes
 - `.ncl` is short for Ninja Cat Level.
 A holdover from early development where each level was an individual file instead of being grouped in packs.
-- NCLs are just `json` files with a funny extension... which doesn't even matter really.
-You should be able to use whatever extension you want as long as the file content is valid and the `pack.json` includes it, but using a specific one like this makes it more obvious what the file is for.
+They are just `json` files internally, but the extension makes it more obvious what the file is for.
-- `basepak`'s `base.ncl` is pre-generated NCL with all the levels included, as it was generated inside PICO-8 from the original game's map data rather than an Ogmo project.
-This is why there are seemingly no levels inside it.
-I have little to no reason to convert the original levels to Ogmo at this time, but maybe in the future just for parity?
+- `basepak`'s `base.ncl` is pre-generated NCL with all the levels included, as it was generated inside PICO-8 directly from the original game's map data rather than an Ogmo project.
+This is why there are seemingly no levels inside the pack folder.